qLSLab/ExTaxsI/README.md

 **Module3:  Taxonomy ID converter.**

-You can convert taxonomy ids from a file or by manual input into full 6 main ranks taxonomy.
+You can convert taxonomy ids from a file or by manual input into full 6 main ranks taxonomy (phylum;class;order;family;genus;species).

 __Note__: list values must be placed within the first column.